lxs602/Chinese-Mandarin-Dictionaries/README.md

 Uses character information from the Unihan project (v 13.0, 2020-02-18).

 Note, the characters that show will depend on what fonts are installed.
-The [FSong](https://github.com/lxs602/FSung-font) font by WFG can show all the current Unihan characters.
+The [FSung font](https://github.com/lxs602/FSung-font) by WFG can show all the current Unihan characters.

 <b>Example:</b>